How to Sync Asana Tasks and Google Calendar Events Automatically

 When you’re ready, click Confirm.

 Step 2.
-Set a flow direction from Asana to Google Calendar
+Set a flow direction to automatically create tasks and/or events

-Your data can sync from one tool to the other, or bidirectionally.
-This is where you can decide if new events added to Google Calendar will create tasks in Asana, vice versa, or both simultaneously.
-Since our goal is to maintain visibility in Google Calendar, we’ll set a 1-way flow from Asana to Google Calendar.
+Flow direction tells Unito where to create and sync new events or tasks.
+Since our goal is to share visibility on Asana tasks in Google Calendar, we’ll set a 1-way flow from Asana to Google Calendar.

 Click Confirm when you’ve chosen a flow direction.

-Your rules will determine how events will be created automatically in Google Calendar.
-This is our chance to filter out unrelated tasks from our flow and prevent them from adding irrelevant information to our shared calendar.
-The first step here is to set our task type to Task (as opposed to Milestone).
+Your rules determine which tasks should become a Google Calendar event.
+This is our chance to filter out unrelated tasks from our flow and prevent them from adding irrelevant information to a shared calendar.

-Select Add a new trigger to set additional conditions that further specify the information you want included in the flow.
-We recommend using single-select fields in Asana to filter specific tasks.
+Select Add a new rule to set additional conditions that specify the information you want included in the flow.
+We recommend using single-select fields (status, labels, a custom field, etc.) in Asana to filter specific tasks.

 Find out more about setting rules.

 Step 4.
-Choose fields to keep in sync between Asana tasks and Google Calendar events
+Link fields between Asana and Google Calendar

-Choose + Add mapping to sync additional fields, then Select a field for each tool and find the field you wish to map.
+Choose + Add mapping to add a pair of fields in Asana and Google Calendar.
+Then, Select a field for each tool and find the field you wish to map.

 Tip: In order to create an optimal sync with Google Calendar, map your Asana Start Date to Google Calendar’s Start Date and Time.